Algorithmic Randomness and Probabilistic Laws

 We have shown how a $\star$-law may be thought of as either a generative $\mbox{chance}^\star$ law or a $\mbox{probabilistic}^\star$ constraining law, where the notions of $\mbox{chance}^\star$ and $\mbox{probability}^\star$ are subtly different from traditional chance or probability.
 Two differences are particularly salient.

 The first concerns independence.
 The results of coin tosses on $L^\star$ satisfy every computable test for independence and will hence appear to be statistically independent.
-One might say that the results are $\mbox{probabilistically}^\star$ independent.
-But inasmuch as some sequences are impossible, there is also a sense in which the results of tosses in this full $\omega$-sequence are interdependent.
+One might say that the results are $\mbox{probabilistically}^\star$ independent. \x{Moreover, given conditionally exchangeable credences, one's subjective probabilities given $L^\star$ law will be fully independent, in the standard sense, because the conditional credence is provably an IID measure.} But inasmuch as some sequences are impossible, there is also a sense in which the results of tosses in the full $\omega$-sequence are interdependent.
 To understand $L^{\star}$ as a generative $\mbox{chance}^\star$ law, one would need to allow for a holistic causal structure that guarantees random sequences with unbiased relative frequencies in the limit.
 Depending on one's commitments regarding causal explanation, this may lead one to favor understanding $L^{\star}$ as a $\mbox{probabilistic}^\star$ constraining law.
 If one does decide to gives up on a generative $\mbox{chance}^\star$ law, one is, as we have just seen, left with a useful option for both proponents of governing-law accounts and Humeans.